busbud/coding-challenge-frontend-b/README.md

 This is the coding challenge submission for Thomas Baxter (... hey!
 That's me!)
 This allows users to specify an origin and destination along with a date, and will query the Busbud production API

+You can review the app deployed to Heroku here: https://thomb-coding-challenge-b.herokuapp.com/

 ## Functional Technologies Used
 * create-react-app
 * material-ui